tigran-kocharyan/android_lessons/Calculator/README.md

 * Feel free to use it 😉

 * Horizontal Orientation breaks.
-At the moment cannot figure it out.
+At the moment cannot figure out solution.
 Soon to be fixed 🛠️.
 ---